vignif/eng_4/README.md

 `roslaunch engage perceive.launch`

+In addition to the arguments in the *pose.launch* file, this takes in the following arguments:

+- engagement_threshold - *default: 0.55*, the threshold over which someone is considered engaged
+- max_angle - *default: PI/2*, the angle over which mutual gaze is 0

-this takes in the same arguments as the *pose.launch* file, but runs a second node ([/engagement](/scripts/engagement.py)) dedicated to calculating higher-level features in addition to the pose estimation node described above.
+Launching this file runs, in addition to the */pose* node, a second node ([/engagement](/scripts/engagement.py)) dedicated to calculating higher-level features in addition to the pose estimation node described above.
 The */engagement* node subscribes/publishes to the following topics:

 ***Subscribed Topics***

 - /humans/bodies/tracked, hri_msgs/IdsList - the list of random ids for each human body being tracked currently
 - /humans/bodies/<body_id>/poses, engage_msgs/PoseArrayUncertain - the 3D poses and pose confidences for each body in the world frame
-- /humans/bodies/<body_id>/velocity, geometry_msgs/TwistStamped - the velocity vectores for each body in the world frame
+- /humans/bodies/<body_id>/velocity, geometry_msgs/TwistStamped - the velocity vectors for each body in the world frame
 - /humans/bodies/<body_id>/body_orientation, geometry_msgs/Vector3Stamped - the orientation of the torso for each body in the world frame
 - /humans/bodies/<body_id>/face_orientation, geometry_msgs/Vector3Stamped - the orientation of the face for each body in the world frame